-Assessment of Corporate Performance on 2014 Conservatorship Scorecard
+Assessment of Corporate Performance on 2015 Conservatorship Scorecard

-In May 2014, FHFA announced the 2014 conservatorship scorecard, a set of corporate performance objectives and related targets for 2014.
-The elements of the 2014 conservatorship scorecard are shown below under "FHFA Assessment."
-The 2014 conservatorship scorecard provides the implementation roadmap for FHFA's strategic plan for Fannie Mae and Freddie Mac.
+In January 2015, FHFA issued the 2015 conservatorship scorecard, a set of corporate performance objectives and related targets for 2015.
+The elements of the 2015 conservatorship scorecard are shown below under "FHFA Assessment."
+The 2015 conservatorship scorecard provides the implementation roadmap for FHFA's strategic plan for Fannie Mae and Freddie Mac.
 See "Business-Executive Summary-Helping to Build a Sustainable Housing Finance System" for a description of FHFA's strategic goals for the Enterprises.
-FHFA developed these objectives and related targets with input from management and the Board of Directors.
-Half of each named executive's 2014 at-risk deferred salary, or 15% of their overall 2014 total target direct compensation, was subject to reduction based on FHFA's assessment of the company's performance against the 2014 conservatorship scorecard.
+FHFA developed these objectives and related targets with input from management.
+Half of each named executive's 2015 at-risk deferred salary, or 15% of their overall 2015 total target direct compensation, was subject to reduction based on FHFA's assessment of our performance against the 2015 conservatorship scorecard.

-As part of the 2014 conservatorship scorecard, FHFA determined that, for all scorecard items, the company's performance would be assessed based on the following criteria:
+As part of the 2015 conservatorship scorecard, FHFA determined that, for all scorecard items, our performance would be assessed based on the following criteria:

-- The extent to which Fannie Mae conducts initiatives in a safe and sound manner consistent with FHFA's expectations for all activities; - The extent to which the outcomes of Fannie Mae's activities support a competitive, resilient, and liquid secondary mortgage market to the benefit of homeowners and renters;

-- The extent to which Fannie Mae conducts initiatives with the appropriate consideration for diversity and inclusion consistent with FHFA's expectations for all activities; - Cooperation and collaboration with FHFA, Common Securitization Solutions, LLC, Freddie Mac, the industry, and other stakeholders as appropriate; and - The quality, thoroughness, creativity, effectiveness, and timeliness of Fannie Mae's work products.
+- The extent to which we conduct initiatives in a safe and sound manner consistent with FHFA's expectations for all activities; - The extent to which the outcomes of our activities support a competitive, resilient, and liquid secondary mortgage market to the benefit of homeowners and renters; - The extent to which we conduct initiatives with the appropriate consideration for diversity and inclusion consistent with FHFA's expectations for all activities; - Cooperation and collaboration with FHFA, Common Securitization Solutions, LLC, Freddie Mac, the industry, and other stakeholders as appropriate; and - The quality, thoroughness, creativity, effectiveness, and timeliness of our work products.